oemof/oemof-thermal/docs/getting_started.rst

 optimization results.
 Besides, they may equally well be used stand-alone (totally independent from optimization).

-oemof.thermal provides facades for each technology based on the `oemof.tabular.facades module <https://oemof-tabular.readthedocs.io/en/stable/reference/oemof.tabular.html>`_.
-Facades are classes that allow for a simplified view on more complex classes.
-More specifically, the facades in this module act as simplified, energy system specific wrappers around oemof's and oemof.solph's more abstract classes.
-The idea is to be able to instantiate a facade using keyword arguments whose value are derived from simple, tabular data sources.
-Under the hood the facade then uses these arguments to construct an oemof or oemof.solph component and sets it up to be easily used in an EnergySystem.
+To help setting up more detailed components in a simple way, oemof.thermal provides facades based on the `oemof.tabular.facades module <https://oemof-tabular.readthedocs.io/en/stable/reference/oemof.tabular.html>`_.
+Facades are classes that offer a simpler interface to more complex classes.
+More specifically, the facades in this module act as simplified, energy system specific wrappers around oemof.solph's more abstract classes.
+Using the facades together with oemof.tabular also makes it possible to instantiate a facade using keyword arguments whose value are given as tabular data sources.
+Under the hood the facade then uses these arguments to construct an oemof.solph-component and sets it up to be easily used in an :py:obj:`EnergySystem`.
 In oemof.thermal each technology has a facade class, that can be found in the module oemof.thermal.facades.
 See the :ref:`api reference for the facade module <api_label>` for further information on the structure of these classes.

 For each module, there is a page that explains the scope of the module and its underlying concept.
 Mathematical symbols for commonly used variables and their names in the code are presented in